 \begin{defn} The \textit{convex core} $C(M)$ of $M$ is the quotient of the convex hull of the limit set of $\Gamma$ by the action of $\Gamma$. \end{defn}

 It enjoys the property that the inclusion $C(M)\to M$ is a homotopy equivalence.
 The convex core is the union of a compact orbifold and a number of cusp regions for each puncture in $M$.
-It may have a number of geodesic boundary components. $M$ can be recovered from $C(M)$ by adding \textit{infinite funnels}: copies of $\mathbb{H}$ attached by identifying the circle at infinity to the boundary geodesic.
+It may have a number of geodesic boundary components. $M$ can be recovered from $C(M)$ by attaching infinite funnels along these components.

 \begin{defn} A discrete representation $j : \Gamma\to \textrm{PSL}_2(\mathbb{R})$ is \textit{convex cocompact } (or \textit{geometrically finite}) if the convex core of $j(\Gamma)$ is compact (or finite volume). \end{defn}